parzival/BUNS/readme.md

 Recurring rules are meant to keep a roughly regular number of backups available in the archive, since these are not scheduling backups, but managing backups already made.
 There is an 'extension' applied to the recurring rule to avoid large gaps between preserved backups as they move from one period into another.
 See the note below and the file 'recurrence_extension.txt' for further information.

-Example Recurring intervals:
+Example Recurring intervals
-: `R4/2w` - every two weeks, limit of four backups (8 weeks back)
+ `R4/2w` - every two weeks, limit of four backups (8 weeks back)
-: `R20/P2d9h30m` - every 2 days, 9 and a half hours, limit of 20 ( ~48 days back)
+ `R20/P2d9h30m` - every 2 days, 9 and a half hours, limit of 20 ( ~48 days back)
-: `R6/120m` - every 120 minutes, limit of 6 ( 12 hours back )
+ `R6/120m` - every 120 minutes, limit of 6 ( 12 hours back )

 # Additional Notes